-Like most vegetables, leafy greens are loaded with vitamins and can make a welcome addition to any meal, but how to cook them so they are flavorful and not bitter?
-Here are a few tips for prepping them along with recipes for how to cook three different varieties: Collard, Mustard and Beet greens.
+Like most vegetables, leafy greens are loaded with vitamins and can make a welcome addition to any meal, but how to prepare them so they are flavorful and not bitter?
+Here are a few tips along with recipes for how to cook three different varieties: Collard, Mustard and Beet greens.
 Enjoy!

 - Remove the center stems of the greens by holding the stem at the base of the leaf then quickly pulling the stem back and the leaf up, ripping the stem out of the leaf.
 For younger leaves with tender stems, just cut them off.